 We support good communication by the use of signing, symbols and low and high tech communication aids.
-Pupils who need them have AAC devices.
 All pupils have access to appropriate computer technology.

 A part time medical practitioner, part time physiotherapists, occupational therapists and speech and language therapist work alongside staff and parents to ensure that we meet the physical needs of our pupils.
 We use sensory approaches for children with sensory impairments.